bungle/lua-resty-route/README.md

 * `server error`, status codes 500 – 599
 * `error`, status codes 400 – 599

-You may use this like this:
+You may use groups like this:

 ```lua
 route:on "error" (function(self, code) end)